-We can live in delusion that these things won’t happen – but the Protectors hate delusion.
+We can live in the delusion that these things won’t happen – but the Protectors hate delusion.
 They hate sleepwalkers and dissociators.
-They want the World to wake up and will use any means to make that happen.
+They want the world to wake up and will use any means to make that happen.
 Not all so dramatic but all disruptive.
 Disruptive of the comforting delusions of the ego.

-hand-crafted socks destroyed in the time it takes to visit the toilet
+Hand-crafted socks destroyed in the time it takes to visit the toilet

 So when I come downstairs and my lovely collection of succulents, tended and nurtured for 5 years from my London flat, are scattered around the front room in a miasma of soil and green waste, then Ben is waking me up to my clinging to that.
 They’re just plants in a pot.

 When my favourite Kashmiri shawl from Katmandu is shredded on the carpet…. likewise, I am forced to let go of it.
 I only wore it about twice anyway and I can turn it into a nice scarf.